celitedev/node-crawler/schemas/README.md

 ## Datamodel schemas

 For storing data into various datasources.
+Extra technical properties (such as id, lastModified) are added here.
+These live outside of the domain.

 Defines schemas:

 * per datasource
-* for entire pologlot facade.
+* for entire polyglot facade.

-TBD
+**TBD**

 ## Eventmessage schemas

 For various stages of data pipeline.

-TBD
+**TBD**

 ## FilterContext schemas

-A filtercontext is build on top of Domain schema.

 Since both Datamodel schemas as well as FilterContext schemas are based on Domain Schemas, we can translate between the two automatically.
 This means we can automatically generate a query plan, based on a FilterContext.
 That's the idea anyway.

+**TBD: Not sure Filtercontext schemas are needed**

 ## NLP Reverse Index schemas

 Part of the Natural Language Query -> FilterContext translation is based on quickly finding terms in reverse indices.
 E.g.: adjectives such as *cosy, cool, relaxed*,  nouns such as *bar, restaurant* or proper nouns such as *The oxford club*.

-These reverse indices are auto-generated based on NLP Reverse Index Schemas, where each reverse index takes one of more entity-type properties (called *features* in the NLP realm) and parses them in certain ways, e.g.: lowercase, etc.
+These reverse indices are auto-generated based on NLP Reverse Index Schemas, where each reverse index takes one of more entity-type properties (called *features* in the NLP realm) and analyzes/parses them in certain ways, e.g.: lowercase, etc.

 The NLP Reverse Index Schemas keep track of which index refers to which entity-types and properties as defined by the Domain schemas.
 Hence, there's these schemas help in discovering which properties are queried by a Natural Language question.
 Based on this it will be possible to create a FilterContext.